-In addition to the DEED ESEA website, there are four main resources that provide guidance to Alaska districts applying for and accepting ESEA funds:
+In addition to the DEED ESEA website, there are five main resources that provide guidance to Alaska districts applying for and accepting ESEA funds:

-- 2022-2023 Consolidated ESEA Programs Application Handbook This document, which can also be downloaded from the Document Library on the GMS site.
-This handbook aims to provide detailed instructions for applying for each of the following consolidated ESEA Title programs: I-A, I-C, I-D, II-A, and IV-A. The appendices of this handbook provide important information about individual program purposes, requirements and authorized activities. - Consolidated Federal Programs Assurances and Certifications Packet This packet can be downloaded from the Assurances Section of GMS.
+- 2023-2024 Consolidated ESEA Programs Application Handbook This document, which can also be downloaded from the Document Library on the GMS site.
+This handbook aims to provide detailed instructions for applying for each of the following consolidated ESEA Title programs: I-A, I-C, I-D, II-A, III-A, and IV-A. The appendices of this handbook provide important information about individual program purposes, requirements and authorized activities. - Consolidated Federal Programs Assurances and Certifications Packet This packet can be downloaded from the Assurances Section of GMS.
 The Assurances Packet provides important information regarding what the district must agree to in order to receive federal funds. - ESEA Monitoring Indicators District Response Form This form is available on the DEED Forms page (education.alaska.gov/forms).
 The monitoring form identifies program requirements so that the district can be assured of meeting the requirements and keeping appropriate documentation at the district office for compliance monitoring purposes. - Slides and Handouts from the ESEA Consolidated Application Technical Assistance Workshop All the slides and handouts used at the ESEA Consolidated Application Technical Assistance Workshop can downloaded from the Document Library on the GMS site.
-The Document Library is located on the blue sidebar menu on the upper-left side.
+The Document Library is located on the blue sidebar menu on the upper-left side. - GMS Budget Upload/Download, Filtering, and Tags Guide This document can be downloaded from the Document Library on the GMS site.
+The guide aims to provide detailed instructions on how to download, upload, and filter budgets in GMS. - o The budget download and upload process allow users to download a budget file containing any budget details.
+Users can create, edit, or delete budget detail data in this file.
+Subsequently, users upload the edited file to the budget where the budget details reflect the changes in the file.
+Users may also use a downloaded file for other actions such as printing. - o Filtering provides a way to view and download a subset of budget details.
+The filtering criteria include Account Codes, Purpose Codes, Location Codes, and Tags.